-There is mounting scientific evidence that long-term use of talcum powder for personal hygiene increases the risk of ovarian cancer.
-Talcum powder may cause cancer if it enters the ovaries after being applied to the genital area.
-On Tuesday, May 19th, Johnson & Johnson officially discontinued sales of talc-based baby powders in North America.
+There is mounting scientific evidence that long-term use of talcum powder for personal hygiene increases the risk of developing ovarian cancer and mesothelioma.
+On Tuesday, May 19th, 2023 Johnson & Johnson officially discontinued sales of talc-based baby powders in North America.

-Although manufacturers of talc products such as baby powder have known for decades of the link between talcum powder and cancer, these companies chose not to warn women of the risk of cancer from their products.
-In recent jury trials that resulted in multi-million dollar verdicts, Johnson & Johnson has been found liable for this failure to warn of the dangers of its product.
+Although manufacturers of talc products such as baby powder have long known of the link between talcum powder and ovarian cancer, the companies chose not to warn consumers of the risks of using their products.
+In recent jury trials that resulted in multi-million-dollar verdicts, Johnson & Johnson was found liable for failing to warn of the dangers of its products.
 More information on the connection between talc and cancer can be found at the website for the International Society for Research on Cancer, www.iarc.fr.

-For a free legal consultation with a Talcum Powder Lawsuit lawyer serving New Orleans, call 800-537-8185
+For a free legal consultation with a Talcum Powder lawyer serving New Orleans, call 800-537-8185

 Unfortunately, the answer is yes.
-Current research indicates that talc-based products contaminated with asbestos and asbestiform materials have lead to the development of mesothelioma.
+Current research indicates that talc-based products contaminated with asbestos and asbestiform materials have led to the development of mesothelioma.
 This form of cancer is classified as a fatal disease with a median survival time of less than one year from the first symptoms of illness and no current known cure.
-Because talc is often naturally found near asbestos in the earth, it is easy for the former to become contaminated during the mining process.
+Because talc mines are often marbled with asbestos in the earth, it is easy for the former to become contaminated during the mining process.
 As recently as October of 2019, the FDA has detected and called for the recall of Johnsons & Johnson’s baby powder contaminated with asbestos.

 If you have experienced any complications due to talcum powder product use, you may be entitled to collect damages.
 Fill out our free case evaluation form to see if you are eligible for a potential lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are FREE.
 Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
 Call us at 1-800-537-8185 today.